budget planningproperty coststransfer feesThailand taxes

 Budget 12-20% above the headline purchase price for a typical transaction.
 This covers transfer fees (2%), taxes (0.5-3.3%), lawyer fees ($2,000-5,000), sinking fund, prepaid maintenance, and basic furniture.
 If you need full rental-grade furnishing, add another 5-10% of purchase price.
 A $200,000 property realistically costs $225,000-240,000 all-in with basic furnishing.

-The transfer fee is 2% of the appraised value set by the Land Department — typically 70–90% of the market price.
+The transfer fee is 2% of the appraised value set by the Land Department, typically 70-90% of the market price.
 Conventionally split 50/50 between buyer and seller, though developers often cover their share.
 On a $200,000 condo with $170,000 appraised value, the total transfer fee is $3,400; the buyer's portion is $1,700 if split equally.

 The sinking fund is a one-time capital reserve paid at handover (title transfer).
-It covers major long-term building maintenance — roof, elevators, facade — and is held by the building management.
-Rates range from ฿200–1,000 per square meter depending on the project tier.
+It covers major long-term building maintenance, roof, elevators, facade, and is held by the building management.
+Rates range from ฿200-1,000 per square meter depending on the project tier.
 For a 50sqm unit at ฿500/sqm, the sinking fund is ฿25,000 ($714).
 It cannot be waived.

 Yes.
 A Thai property lawyer is not legally required but is practically essential.
 They verify the title deed for encumbrances, review the SPA to protect your interests, coordinate Land Department registration, and collect FET forms.
 Legal fees of $2,000-4,000 on a $200,000 purchase are non-negotiable for prudent buyers.
 Never use the developer's lawyer as your sole representation.

-A basic rental-ready 1-bedroom (50sqm) costs ฿150,000–250,000 ($4,300–7,100) to furnish at budget level.
-A rental-optimized setup with quality mattresses, full appliance package, and attractive decor runs ฿350,000–600,000 ($10,000–17,000).
-This investment is recoverable through higher occupancy and nightly rates — quality rental units in Phuket earn 20–35% more per night than basic setups.
+A basic rental-ready 1-bedroom (50sqm) costs ฿150,000-250,000 ($4,300-7,100) to furnish at budget level.
+A rental-optimized setup with quality mattresses, full appliance package, and attractive decor runs ฿350,000-600,000 ($10,000-17,000).
+This investment is recoverable through higher occupancy and nightly rates, quality rental units in Phuket earn 20-35% more per night than basic setups.

 For a 50sqm mid-range condo: common area maintenance ฿42,000/year ($1,200), insurance $400, occasional repairs $500 = approximately $2,100/year in fixed ownership costs.
 If renting through a management company, add 15-20% of gross rental income as management fees.
 Total annual cost of ownership typically runs 2.5-4% of property value, depending on rental activity and management arrangement.

-Read Also
+Read Also:

-MORE Group
+MORE Group Editorial

-MORE Group
+MORE Group Editorial

 Phuket Real Estate Experts

 The MORE Group team has helped 500+ European and American buyers purchase property in Thailand.
-We provide legal support, 0% commission, and on-the-ground expertise since 2018.
+We provide legal support, 0% commission, and on-the-ground expertise with 8 years in the Phuket market.

-Get a Free Property Consultation
+Get a Focused Phuket Property Shortlist